 A first order wavelength calibration is given by the optical model of the instrument.
-Its precision is about $\pm 10$ pixels for the low and medium resolution mode and $\pm 15$ pixels for the high resolution mode.
+Its precision is about ± 10 pixels for the low and medium resolution mode and ± 15 pixels for the high resolution mode.
 The wavelength calibration can be refined by using Fabry-Perot Etalons plates or atmospheric lines.
 In the VISIR FITS file, chopper half-cycle frames, which are dominated by sky emission lines, are stored (Sect.5.1).
 They can be used to fine-tune the wavelength calibration to sub-pixel precision by comparison with atmospheric lines.
-This is supported in the low and medium resolution mode by the pipeline.
-The chopped frames cannot be used for calibration with atmospheric lines because the chopping process results in a near perfect cancellation of sky lines.
+Wavelength calibration based on the atmospheric model is supported by the pipeline.
+The chopped frames cannot be used for calibration with atmospheric lines because the chopping process results in a near perfect cancelation of sky lines.